joshuadahlunr/cs480dahl/PA10/README.md

 ```

 If git is not being used the two libraries will need to be download from: https://github.com/ocornut/imgui  and: https://github.com/DanielChappuis/reactphysics3d respectively.
-The the code zip for both must then be extracted into `PA10/thirdparty` (The symbolic-links must be overwritten).
+The code zip for both must then be extracted into `PA10/thirdparty` (The symbolic-links must be overwritten).

 ## Assimp Model Loading